thewca/wca-regulations-january-2026/wca-regulations.md

     - 3a1+) [CLARIFICATION] Competitors may be disqualified if they do not have a puzzle ready to submit soon after they are called (e.g. if they planned to use a puzzle that another competitor is currently using, and therefore cannot submit a puzzle at the moment).
     - 3a2) Puzzles must be fully operational, such that normal scrambling is possible.
     - 3a3) Polyhedral puzzles must use a color scheme with one unique color per face in the solved state.
 Each puzzle variation must have moves, states, and solutions functionally identical to the original puzzle.
     - 3a4) Puzzles must not have electronic components (e.g. Bluetooth or Wi-Fi capabilities, motors, sensors, lights).
-See [Regulation 2i](regulations:regulation:2i).
 - 3d) Puzzles must have colored parts, which define the color scheme of the puzzle and must be one and only one of the following: colored stickers, colored tiles, colored plastic, or painted/printed colors.
 All colored parts of a puzzle must be made of a similar material.
     - 3d1) For competitors with a medically documented visual disability, the following exceptions apply:
         - 3d1a) Blind competitors may use textured puzzles with different textures on different faces.
 Each face should have a distinct color, to aid in scrambling and judging.